• LAUNCH YOUR DREAM

 Writing, as it turned out, gave me hope.

-No matter how busy I am–no matter if my daughter decides to sit on my lap while I am in the middle of organizing my thoughts–no matter if I am sleepy–I now have to write.
+No matter how busy I am–no matter if my daughter has interrupted me when I am in the middle of organizing my thoughts–no matter if I am sleepy–I have to write.
 If I don’t, I begin to lose hope that I can achieve my dreams.

-I reach out from my blog to other successful women online and to interview them about how they have achieved success.
-At first, it seemed like no one was paying much attention to what I was doing, but after a year, my inspirational take on life began to spread around the Internet and South Africa.
+I reach out to other successful women online to interview them and write about how they achieved success.
+At first, it seemed like no one was paying much attention to what I was doing, but after a year, my inspirational take on life began to spread around the web and in South Africa.

 My first big dream success came when I was published in a UK magazine.

 I wrote an article called, “Why Being Positive is Good for the Soul” which was accepted for publication.
-Seeing my work published in a magazine with other amazing women, along with the support from my friends and family, left me feeling filled with hope that I might just be able to make my dreams come true.
+Seeing my work published in a magazine with other amazing women, along with the support from my friends and family, left me feeling filled with hope that I am able to make my dreams come true.

 How to Find Hope by Having a Grateful Heart: Inspirational women magazine

-It felt wonderful to see my words in print–especially since I hadn’t been 100% convinced that anyone would care about what I have to say about success and thriving in South Africa.
-Before the magazine article, I was beginning to lose hope in my belief that I could change my corner of the world.
+It felt wonderful to see my words in print–especially since I hadn’t been 100% convinced that anyone would care about what I had to say about success and thriving as a woman in South Africa.
+Before the magazine article, I wasn’t certain that I can change my little corner of the world.

-Everyone who has a big dream has been forced to go through trials and tribulations on the path towards dream achievement.
-Reading back through what women had told me in their interviews made it clear to me that successful people make a lot of mistakes and experience big setbacks — especially at the beginning of their journey.
+Everyone who has a big dream has been forced to go through trials on the path toward dream achievement.
+Reading through what women told me in their interviews makes it clear that successful people make a lot of mistakes and experience big setbacks–especially at the beginning of their journey.

 The difference is that successful dreamers don’t give up hope.
 They treat their setbacks and mistakes as food for their journey.
 They grow stronger in their belief that it’s going to all work out in the end.